December 01, 2025

 What Types of Medical Waste Can Be Autoclaved?

-However, some materials are not well suited for autoclaving, and it is recommended that these materials be separated out and processed by an alternative treatment technology, such as incineration.
-These materials could include anatomical waste, trace chemotherapy wastes and tubing or needles.
+However, some types of medical waste are not well suited for autoclaving, and it is recommended that these materials be separated out and processed by an alternative treatment technology, such as incineration.
+These materials could include anatomical and cytotoxic waste.

 What Happens to Waste After Autoclaving?

-After the autoclave treatment process, waste is compacted and can be sent to a landfill.
-Since the waste has been rendered non-infectious, it is safe to be dispose of alongside other regular trash.
+After the autoclave treatment process, treated waste is typically compacted and sent to a landfill or waste-to-energy facility.
+Since the waste has been rendered non-infectious, it is safe to dispose of alongside other regular trash.

-How Do Waste Management Companies Check the Effectiveness of Autoclaves?
+How Does Stericycle Check the Effectiveness of Autoclaves?

 It is important that there are controls in place to ensure that the autoclave treats waste as intended.
 Companies must follow the manufacturer’s instructions for installation, operation, cleaning and preventive maintenance of the sterilization equipment.
 Autoclaves must be validated which includes running a cycle and performing spore tests to confirm all waste is properly disinfected.
 Dual species spores, called Geobacillus stearothermophilus, are used to test the efficacy of its autoclaving process and to validate the appropriate settings.
 Due to the bacteria's high resistance to heat, it serves as a good indicator of microbial life after a steam cycle.
 Once validated, the approved parameters are programmed into the control system.
 After this takes place, those parameters cannot be changed, except by going through the validation process again.
 Between each cycle, the operator confirms that each cycle ran properly and records this information in a daily log.

-It is not uncommon for there to be requirements for bi-weekly spore testing.
-Spore testing requirements may vary by provincial regulation or permit of the facility and should be done in accordance with the manufacture’s specifications.
+It is not uncommon for there to be requirements for quarterly, monthly or even weekly spore testing.
+Spore testing requirements may vary by state regulation or permit of the facility and should be done in accordance with the manufacturer’s specifications.